Hrísey

+Economy and infrastructure

+The island is connected to the mainland by a ferry service to Árskógssandur, a fifteen-minute sailing.
+Sailings to Dalvík are also sometimes used.
+The island is connected to the mainland by subsea electrical and fibre cables.
+The island has an independent geothermal district heating network.

-Historically, the island was used as a base for the fishing industry, first by Norwegians and Swedes, and then by Icelanders, and by the late nineteenth century it housed a herring salting factory.
+Historically, the island was used as a base for the fishing industry, first by Norwegians and Swedes, and then by Icelanders.
+By the late nineteenth century, it housed a herring salting factory.
 Overfishing in Icelandic waters led to a steep decline in the fishing industry in the 1960s, and the last fish freezing plant on Hrísey, owned by the Eyjafjörður Co-operative Society, closed in 1999.

 More recently, Hrísey has developed a reputation as a birdwatching destination.
 There are no natural predators on the island, making it an ideal bird sanctuary.
-The northern part of Hrísey, Ystabæjarland, is a privately owned nature reserve, and the killing of birds is forbidden on the rest of the island.
+The northern part of Hrísey, Ystabæjarland, is a privately owned nature reserve and the killing of birds is forbidden on the rest of the island.
 Among the forty species of bird on the island are the ptarmigan, Arctic tern, and eider duck.